twinko-ai/twinkohub/content/en/newsletter/2025-04-20-weekly-newsletter-allai.md

 ### Why AI At Work Needs Humans At The Wheel

 **Date**: 2025-04-13  **Source**: Forbes
-AI is changing how we work, but replacing people isn’t the strategy.
-It’s about redefining work so humans stay essential, empowered, and in control.
+AI is changing how we work, but replacing people isn't the strategy.
+It's about redefining work so humans stay essential, empowered, and in control.
 [Read more →](https://www.forbes.com/sites/niritcohen/2025/04/13/why-ai-at-work-needs-humans-at-the-wheel/)

 ### California Nuclear Plant Integrates AI for Efficiency

-**Date**: 2025-04-13  **Source**: Oilprice California’s last nuclear plant is implementing artificial intelligence to enhance efficiency in document retrieval, raising concerns among lawmakers about the potential expansion of automation in the nuclear energy sector.
+**Date**: 2025-04-13  **Source**: Oilprice California's last nuclear plant is implementing artificial intelligence to enhance efficiency in document retrieval, raising concerns among lawmakers about the potential expansion of automation in the nuclear energy sector.
 [Read more →](https://oilprice.com/Alternative-Energy/Nuclear-Power/California-Nuclear-Plant-Integrates-AI-for-Efficiency.html)